 You’re on the go and need to access financial data from a variety of computers.
 While Bloomberg access requires a dedicated terminal and FactSet access requires a software installation on each machine, your Capital IQ account can be accessed from a web browser anywhere.

-Real-time market data isn’t critical for your job.
-This is where Bloomberg (the king), along with FactSet and Refinitiv Eikon, are better than Capital IQ.
+If real-time market data isn’t critical for your job, that is where Bloomberg, along with FactSet and Refinitiv Eikon, might be more a suitable option than Capital IQ.
 The kinds of roles where this really matters are on the buy side, in sales and trading, and in public equities and fixed income.

 FactSet